-Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:00pm at 319-558-2463 Option 3.
+Remember that teachers are teaching and if it is an emergency or a change in dismissal plans for your child(ren) please contact the main office by 3:00pm at 319-558-2467 prompt #3

 When a student is to leave school early, he/she is to check out through the office.
-Caretakers are asked to come to the office to check-out their student(s).
+Caretakers are asked to come to the office to check-out their student.
 Leaving early to attend outside classes or lessons is strongly discouraged.